Let’s talk about your wellbeing and COVID-19 at the Festival of Voices.

 We are working closely with Live Performance Australia (LPA) and the TAS Public Health Department, and will implement various measures, including but not limited to:

-- Unwell patrons, staff, volunteers and performers encouraged not to attend festival events.
+- Unwell patrons, staff, volunteers and performers are asked not to attend festival events.

-- Sanitation stations placed thoughtfully across all venues.
+- Sanitiser stations available at all festival venues.

 - Contactless payment, we are running a completely cashless festival.

-Due to the ever-changing situation, some restrictions may be forced upon us at the last minute, including seating arrangements, social distancing measures, time changes, artist changes, limitations to queues, items that can and cannot be brought into the venue, and so on.
+Due to the ever-changing situation, some restrictions may be forced upon us at the last minute, including seating arrangements, capacities, time changes, artist changes, limitations to queues, mandatory mask wearing, and so on.
 Any updates will be announced on our website, social media platforms and of course via email to all affected ticket buyers.

 What will happen to my tickets if the 2022 festival is canceled as per government order?

-As we did for ticket buyers for the 2020 festival, should we have to cancel all ticket buyers are entitled to a full refund, as are those who purchased a Festival of Voices gift voucher.
+As we did for ticket buyers for the 2021 festival, should we have to cancel an event all affected ticket buyers are entitled to a full refund, as are those who purchased a Festival of Voices gift voucher.
 Festival of Voices adheres to the Live Performance Australia Ticketing Code of Practice.

 What will happen if international or interstate artists can’t come due to travel restrictions?